Carlos Correa Player Props: Twins vs. Nationals

 Carlos Correa At The Plate

-- In 15 games played this year, he has homered in two of them.
+- He has homered in two of 16 games played this year, and in 2.9% of his plate appearances.

-- In four games this season (26.7%), Correa has picked up an RBI, including two games with multiple runs batted in.
+- In four games this year (25.0%), Correa has picked up an RBI, including two games with multiple runs batted in.

-- In four of 15 games this season, he has scored, including multiple runs once.
+- In four of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.